apache/sling-org-apache-sling-feature-apiregions/README.md

 If this framework property is not set the component will be disabled.

+## Additional Configuration

+The following framework properties are also recognised:

+* `sling.feature.apiregions.default` - a comma-separated list of region names.
+Each bundle installed will be added to these regions, regardless of whether it's installed in a feature or not.
+* `sling.feature.apiregions.joinglobal` - a comma-separated list of region names.
+All packages exported by these regions are added to the `global` region.

 ### Runtime Configuration
 If this component runs in a framework with Configuration Admin present, and it is set to be enabled using the framework property, it can be disabled at runtime through Configuration Admin configuration.